By Claire Bacon, ACN, CNC

 Have you been feeling like your head is stuck in a fog?
 Is it hard to concentrate or think clearly?
 When you can’t string two thoughts together or remember important details, it’s frustrating – and worrying!
 But – brain fog doesn’t have to be part of your daily life.
-There are several easy steps you can take to improve your overall brain health and feel like you can think again.
+The key is to understand where this feeling is coming from.
+Persistent brain fog can be multi-factorial, and it’s usually the intersection of several systems.
+Yes, you can do some testing, and yes, there are probably a few things you can do to improve your diet and lifestyle.

-Get Enough Sleep
+#1 Get Enough Sleep

 It’s no big secret that a good night’s sleep is essential for optimal health.
 When we sleep, our brains process, store, and consolidate memories that occurred during the day.
 In addition, detox mechanisms work on clearing any excess toxins.
 When we don’t get enough sleep, our brains don’t have time to do these jobs efficiently.
 This leaves us feeling groggy, forgetful, and unable to focus.